Chomchom

 Cham cham, Chomchom or chum chum (চমচম) is a traditional Bengali sweet, popular throughout the Indian subcontinent.
-The sweet comes in a variety of colors, mainly light pink, light yellow, and white.
-It is coated with coconut or mawa flakes as a garnish.
+The sweet comes in a variety of colours, mainly light pink, light yellow, and white.
+It is made from chickpeas and coated with coconut or mawa flakes as a garnish.

 History

-Chomchom Originated from Tangail District.
-Chamcham, an oval-shaped brownish variety of chomchom from Porabari in Tangail District of modern-day Bangladesh, dates back to mid-19th century.
+Chomchom originated from Tangail District.
+Chamcham, an oval-shaped brownish variety of chomchom from Porabari in Tangail District of modern-day Bangladesh, dates back to the mid-19th century.
 The unique taste has been attributed to the water in Porabari.

 Jagadish Mishtanno Bhandar in Khustia District makes a version known as Maowar Chomchom.

-Chomchom is a popular item in Pohela Boishak, the Bengali new year, and Durga Puja.
+Chomchom is a popular item in Chaand Raat, Eids, Pohela Boishak, the Bengali new year, and Durga Puja.